makersacademy/bowling-challenge/README.md

 An apple macbook was used to write code using VSCode as an editor and;

-* Ruby was used as the main language.
+* Javascript was used as the main language.
-* RSpec used for testing.
+* Jasmine 3.4.0 was used for testing.

 ### Code style